Metal Guide: Choosing Your Jewellery Metals

 Rose Gold

-An alloy of yellow gold and copper, one of the advantages of rose gold is that it complements almost any coloured stone and skin tone.
+An alloy of yellow gold and copper, rose gold complements almost any coloured stone and skin tone.
 It also matches readily with either white or yellow gold, and is often used as an accent colour in a halo, or band or prongs.

 White Gold, Yellow Gold & Rose Gold Engagement Rings